Jack Duckworth: Reception

 Jack's final scenes on the show were praised by fans and critics alike.
 Jim Shelley called Jack's death scene with the ghostly appearance of Vera, "one [of] the most moving scenes ever seen in soap".
 Mark Lawson of The Guardian described Jack and Vera's last dance as a great piece of social realism.
 As a tribute to the character ITV broadcast a short documentary profiling Jack's life in the serial.
 7 million viewers tuned into watch the show.
 Stuart Heritage of The Guardian stated that Jack had iconic accessories which are his "golden-era glasses" stuck together with Elastoplast and his vest.
 They also commented on his pigeon keeping hobby, stating: "Forget Vera Duckworth, the one true love of Jack's life was his flock of pigeons."
 Lucy Mangan writing for The Guardian reviewed the serial's theatrical piece Corrie!, stating: "The scene in which Terry arrives to take his son away from grandparents Jack and Vera is enough to precipitate a Proustian rush of tearful memories.
 All those years of misery the wretched Terry caused his parents – oh, Jack's bitter resignation! – come flooding back."
 In the Morley Observer & Advertiser a columnist expressed their disappointment Jack and Vera were onscreen when he wanted to watch football and opined "difference is that the dramatic acting in the football is better".
+In a 2021 Radio Times poll, Jack and Vera were voted as the joint fifth "soap pub landlord", receiving 6% of the votes.